tsenan0/image-posting-website/README.md

-# personal-website meant to replicate popular image loading sites such as imgur.
+# This is a website meant to replicate popular image loading sites such as imgur.

 # Build/Run Instructions
 1. Use chrome for best performance